rcalixte/wayland-book/src/xdg-shell-in-depth/popups.md

 The first and second arguments are reasonably self-explanatory, but the third one introduces a new concept: positioners.
 The purpose of the positioner is, as the name might suggest, to *position* the new popup.
-This is used to allow the compositor to participate in the positioning of popups using its priveleged information, for example to avoid having the popup extend past the edge of the display.
+This is used to allow the compositor to participate in the positioning of popups using its privileged information, for example to avoid having the popup extend past the edge of the display.
 We'll discuss positioners in chapter 10.4, for now you can simply create one and pass it in without further configuration to achieve reasonably sane